djplaner/memex/share/blog/supporting-the-design-of-discipline-specific-learning-spaces.md

 1. Introduce a discipline specific learning activity.
 2. Describe - in all its flaws - the learner and teacher experiences of engaging with current common implementations of that learning activity.
 3. Illustrate some of the ways the learner and teacher experience is improved by the ability to better support discipline specific learning activities.
-4. Explore some of the ways this might be done sustainably.
+4. Explore some of the implications and next steps for this approach.

 ## Watching films - a discipline-specific activity